MrQuba/BattleBlock-Theater-Frog-Gun/README.md

 ## New type of projectile - Frog Projectile
 It appears when you shoot any rocket from Frog Gun
 ## New weapon - Frog Gun
-It uses rockets as ammo, and shoots out BattleBlock Theater Frogs.
+It uses Stakes as ammo, and shoots out BattleBlock Theater Frogs.
 Base Damage is 250

 ## Description of few files:
 - README.md - this file.
 Contains informations